tsailiming/openshift4-vmware-upi/README.md

 cp /root/repos/sbin/{govc,jq} /usr/local/sbin/
 ```

 Bootstrap packages.
 If there is no Satellite, `yum localinstall` from the local `/root/repos` repositories.
+The playbooks have been tested with Ansible 2.9.
 ``` bash
 # yum install ansible rhel-system-roles
 ```